Decriminalize

 Most of the world has a more sensible balance.
 Outcall totally legal almost

-everywhere except the U.S., brothels have to be in proper zoning not in
+everywhere except the U.S., brothels have to be in proper zoning not in residential

-per flat in the U.K., to huge public brothels in Australia and New Zealand.
+in the U.K., to huge public brothels in Australia and New Zealand.